-But there’s more to Myrtle Beach than world-class golf and the best family beaches on the East Coast.
+There's more to Myrtle Beach than world-class golf and the best family beaches on the East Coast.
+Across 60 miles of pristine coastline, you'll find thousands of restauants, world-class entertainment venues, and a place where you can belong around every corner.

 Murrells Inlet, home to many of the area's pristine golf courses, is also known as the "Seafood Capital of South Carolina."
 For a taste of the Palmetto State's freshest shrimp, Atlantic oysters and succulent crab, Drunken Jack's Restaurant serves up savory seafood with a legendary South Carolina pirate story on the side.